 Boards must ensure that the initially assessed PSoC is documented in the child care case management system.
 The maximum PSoC amount, based on family size and the number of children in care, must be documented in the child care case management system and communicated to the family in writing (such as in the Comments section of the approval notification generated by the system).

-D-204.d: Registration in WorkInTexas.com
+D-204.d: WorkInTexas.com Registration

-’Boards must ensure that the parent receiving child care during the Initial Job Search period is registered with the state’s labor exchange system (currently WorkInTexas.com) and has access to appropriate services available through the one-stop delivery network.
+Boards must ensure that parents approved for Initial Job Search child care are registered with the state’s labor exchange system (currently WorkInTexas.com) and have access to the appropriate services available through the Texas workforce system.

 Rule Reference: §809.56(f)

 The parent or parents, in cases of a dual parent family, are required to register in WorkInTexas.com and “have access to appropriate services.”
 The parent(s) is not required to complete the Wagner-Peyser application unless staff-assisted services are needed and appropriate.
-As stated in WD Letter 01-20, Change 3, issued March 18, 2024, and titled “Managing Reportable Individuals and Participants in the Wagner-Peyser and Jobs for Veterans State Grant Programs in WorkInTexas.com,” and subsequent issuances, “Workforce Solutions Office staff must enroll individuals as participants in the Wagner-Peyser program if staff-assisted services will be provided to them.”
+As stated in WD Letter 01-20, Change 4, issued October 23, 2025, and titled “Managing Reportable Individuals and Participants in the Wagner-Peyser and Jobs for Veterans State Grant Programs in WorkInTexas.com,” and subsequent issuances, “Workforce Solutions Office staff must enroll individuals as participants in the Wagner-Peyser program if staff-assisted services will be provided to them.”